miklschmidt/path-of-building-flake/README.md

 ## Contributions and fixes

-This Flake has been tested only on macOS.
+This Flake has been tested on macOS and NixOS.
 Contributions and fixes for other platforms are welcome.
 PoE2 on Linux currently renders incorrectly in the native frontend; use the Wine app (#poe2) until upstream fixes it.
 Automatic update checks are disabled in both (PoE1 and PoE2) for reproducibility.
 Feel free to open issues and submit pull requests.